web3/web3.js/packages/web3-eth-accounts/README.md

 ## Types

-All the typescript typings are placed in the types folder.
+All the TypeScript typings are placed in the `types` folder.

 [docs]: http://web3js.readthedocs.io/en/1.0/
 [repo]: https://github.com/ethereum/web3.js